Aliases for IGHG3 Gene

 External Ids for IGHG3 Gene

 Previous GeneCards Identifiers for IGHG3 Gene

 GeneCards Summary for IGHG3 Gene

 IGHG3 (Immunoglobulin Heavy Constant Gamma 3 (G3m Marker)) is a Protein Coding gene.
 Diseases associated with IGHG3 include Heavy Chain Disease and Gamma Heavy Chain Disease.
-Among its related pathways are Role of phospholipids in phagocytosis and Innate Immune System.
-GO annotations related to this gene include antigen binding.
+Among its related pathways are IL4-mediated signaling events and Creation of C4 and C2 activators.
+Gene Ontology (GO) annotations related to this gene include antigen binding.
 An important paralog of this gene is IGHG1.

 Constant region of immunoglobulin heavy chains.
 Immunoglobulins, also known as antibodies, are membrane-bound or secreted glycoproteins produced by B lymphocytes.
 In the recognition phase of humoral immunity, the membrane-bound immunoglobulins serve as receptors which, upon binding of a specific antigen, trigger the clonal expansion and differentiation of B lymphocytes into immunoglobulins-secreting plasma cells.
 Secreted immunoglobulins mediate the effector phase of humoral immunity, which results in the elimination of bound antigens (PubMed:22158414, PubMed:20176268).
 The antigen binding site is formed by the variable domain of one heavy chain, together with that of its associated light chain.
 Thus, each immunoglobulin has two antigen binding sites with remarkable affinity for a particular antigen.
 The variable domains are assembled by a process called V-(D)-J rearrangement and can then be subjected to somatic hypermutations which, after exposure to antigen and selection, allow affinity maturation for a particular antigen (PubMed:17576170, PubMed:20176268).